 Einstein’s general theory of relativity made or allowed us to make predictions about the outcome of several experiments that had not yet been carried out at the time the theory was first published.
 Describe three experiments that verified the predictions of the theory after Einstein proposed it.

 If a black hole itself emits no radiation, what evidence do astronomers and physicists today have that the theory of black holes is correct?

 What characteristics must a binary star have to be a good candidate for a black hole?
 Why is each of these characteristics important?

 A student becomes so excited by the whole idea of black holes that he decides to jump into one.
 It has a mass 10 times the mass of our Sun.
 What is the trip like for him?
 What is it like for the rest of the class, watching from afar?

 What is an event horizon?
 Does our Sun have an event horizon around it?

 What is a gravitational wave and why was it so hard to detect?

 What are some strong sources of gravitational waves that astronomers hope to detect in the future?

 Suppose the amount of mass in a black hole doubles.
 Does the event horizon change?
 If so, how does it change?

-Imagine that you have built a large room around the people in [link] and that this room is falling at exactly the same rate as they are.
+Imagine that you have built a large room around the people in this figure and that this room is falling at exactly the same rate as they are.
 Galileo showed that if there is no air friction, light and heavy objects that are dropping due to gravity will fall at the same rate.
 Suppose that this were not true and that instead heavy objects fall faster.
-Also suppose that the man in [link] is twice as massive as the woman.
+Also suppose that the man in the picture is twice as massive as the woman.
 What would happen?
 Would this violate the equivalence principle?